MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/configurations/flow-control-in-configurations.md

 }
 ```

-You could also create `Configurations` only for machines that are online by using a simple `if`
+You could also create a `Configuration` only for machines that are online by using an `if` statement.
-statement.

 ```powershell
 Configuration ServiceState